one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 ```

-Replace the content of newly created `.env` file with this [.env](./.env) file.
+Replace the content of the newly created `.env` file with this [.env](./.env) file.

 ### Step-4:

 Follow the commands to run docker-compose file

-1. Change directory in Terminal or CMD to `<working-dir>`
+1. Change the directory in Terminal or CMD to `<working-dir>`

 > $ cd `<PATH-TO-WORKING-DIR>`

-2. Run the `docker-compose.yml` file in case of a maven application or `docker-compose-gradle.yml` file in case of a gradle application.
+2. Run the `docker-compose.yml` file in case of a maven application or `docker-compose-gradle.yml` file in case of a Gradle application.

 `IN CASE OF A MAVEN APPLICATION:`
 > $ docker-compose up